yuriresende/yuriresende.github.io/_pages/industry2.md

 ## Enterpreneurship

 - [CashU](www.cashu.com.br)
   - I am a co-founder of CashU, where I am the Chief Data Scientist.
-The company is a Brazilian Fintech that is revolutionizing credit for Small Businesses in LATAM. we use state-of-the-art machine learning methods to offer BNPL solutions for e-commerce and marketplaces B2B.
+  - The company is a Brazilian Fintech that is revolutionizing credit for Small Businesses in LATAM. we use state-of-the-art machine learning methods to offer BNPL solutions for e-commerce and marketplaces B2B.
   - Investors: ABSeed Ventures, Caravela Capital, Bertha Capital, and SCALEXOPEN.

 - [ProtMat Advanced Materials](www.protmat.com.br)
   - I co-founded ProtMat during my Master's in Material Science.
-The company produces advanced biomaterials for the dental industry, focusing on the digital dentistry supply chain.
+  - The company produces advanced biomaterials for the dental industry, focusing on the digital dentistry supply chain.
-  - The company received a seed round investment from FINEP, a federal institution in Brazil for innovation and research.
+  - Investor: FINEP, a federal institution in Brazil for innovation and research.

 ## Applied Projects